This delicious Cinnamon Crunch Skillet Bread features sweet yeast bread, with a crunchy cinnamon sugar coating.

 - Meanwhile, prepare the streusel topping by combining dry ingredients and cutting in the cold butter with a fork.
 Set aside.

-- Preheat oven to 350° F. Once dough is doubled, sprinkle with streusel topping and bake for for 40-45 minutes, covering it with foil after 25 or 30 minutes if is dark enough.
+- Preheat oven to 350° F. Once dough is doubled, sprinkle with streusel topping and bake for 40-45 minutes, covering it with foil after 25 or 30 minutes if is dark enough.

 - Meanwhile, prepare the glaze by combining the wet ingredients and adding to the powdered sugar.
 Stir well until smooth.
 Pour evenly over bread once it has cooled a bit.